Dental implants are a reliable and long-lasting replacement for missing teeth.

 If the process is done well, the end result is very functional, long-lasting, and highly esthetic.

 Situations Where Dental Implants Are Used

 - If you are missing all your teeth, dental implants are far preferable to removable complete dentures.
-Removable dentures not only have poor chewing efficiency (less than 50% of normal chewing efficiency), but they will lead to gradual bone resorption ending up with facial collapse and the inability to reasonably fit any kind of a denture.
+Removable dentures not only have poor chewing efficiency (less than 50% of normal chewing efficiency), but they will lead to gradual bone resorption ending up with and the inability to reasonably fit any kind of a denture.